gradle/gradle/design-docs/testing-toolkit.md

 * Potentially expose test fixtures as Gradle plugins so resources can be set up/clean automatically for each test case.

-## Story 3: Fine-tuning test execution behavior
+## Story: Fine-tuning test execution behavior

 The first two stories set up the basic mechanics for the test-kit.
 To make the test-kit production-ready these mechanics need to be fine-tuned.